ponylang/application-scaffolding-generator/README.md

 N.B. `generate-application.bash` will create TARGET_DIRECTORY if it doesn't already exist.

+## Setup DockerHub

+The scaffolding includes creating a new `latest` Docker image on every commit to `master` and release images for each time a release is done.
+As part of supporting this, you'll need to have a DockerHub account.

+In addition to you'll need to have a repository on DockerHub set up for the application.
+You can't have more than one application share the same repository otherwise their tags will overwrite one another.

 ### Setup a Zulip Bot

 As part of the included release process, notices about your application being released will be sent to the [Pony Zulip](https://ponylang.zulipchat.com/).
 If you don't already have an account, please create one now.
 Once you've created an account, you'll need to create a bot that will be used to post release messages on your behalf.